Memotech-Bill/PicoBB/README.md

 # PicoBB - Pico BBC BASIC

+> [!IMPORTANT]
+> **19 December 2024**
+> The folder layout and build instructions have changed to better support Pico2.
+> Please read the details below before attempting to build.

 For the original BBCSDL please go to https://github.com/rtrussell/BBCSDL

 This project is part of an attempt to implement BBC Basic on a Raspberry Pi Pico.